adbar/htmldate/README.rst

 The module takes the HTML document as input (string format) and returns a date if a valid cue could be found in the document.
 The output string defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_.

--  should be compatible with all common versions of Python (see tests and coverage)
+-  Should be compatible with all common versions of Python (see tests and coverage)
--  safety belt included, the output is thouroughly verified with respect to its plausibility and adequateness
+-  Safety belt included, the output is thouroughly verified with respect to its plausibility and adequateness
--  designed to be computationally efficient and is used in production on millions of documents
+-  Designed to be computationally efficient and is used in production on millions of documents

 Installation